-Berries, turmeric, and beets are marvelous additions to any dish.
+Berries, turmeric, and beets are marvellous additions to any dish.
 But they are sticky and thus leave traces in your hands.
 Removing the stains using regular soap is hard; it takes a lot of scrubbing.

 This shouldn’t worry you though, just take a half a potato as you prepare your meal, rub it over the stained areas of your hands, and voila!
 The blemishes will be gone.
 You can use it under your nails too.
 This method also works well with ink and grass stains.

-Keep your Skin Glowing
+Potatoes Keep your Skin Glowing

-Potatoes are excellent for revitalizing and rejuvenating your skin.
+Potatoes are excellent for revitalising and rejuvenating your skin.
 So applying a potato mask once a week can have your glowing.
 You only need to mash your potato and mix it with lemon juice or water.
 Then, apply the paste to your face and leave it for 30 minutes.

 Slices of potatoes can also take care of puffy eyes and black cycles; they are an effective alternative to cucumber, which more widely used.
 Also, for centuries, potatoes have been used to clear acne and minor rashes.

-Shine Your Silverware
+Shine Your Silverware With Potatoes